 With this in mind, it is possible to hedge against all types of assets including interest rates, commodities, currencies, stocks, and indices.

-To hedge currencies, the goal is to identify 2 or 3 currency pairs that have a positive correlation and then taking opposite directions in the trades.
+To hedge currencies, the goal is to identify 2 or 3 currency pairs that have a positive correlation and then take opposite directions in the trades.

 To identify the positive correlations between currency pairs, some statistical analysis should be done.